AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/live-chat/agent-inbox.md

 >[!IMPORTANT]
 >
 >**This will override** the [live chat availability](/help/marketo/product-docs/demand-generation/dynamic-chat-two/setup-and-configuration/agent-settings.md#live-chat-availability) you established in Agent Settings.
 The status will remain until either you switch it back, or to the next block of time in your availability.

+>[!NOTE]
+>
+>Setting your status to unavailable will not affect any active chats.

 ## Accepting a Live Chat {#accepting-a-live-chat}